yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 question, 3) a short explanation, 4) a solution, 5) closed, thanks everybody.
 This is an ideal scenario.

-{% quote Long-living tickets are a management nightmare %}
+{% quote Long-living tickets are a management nightmare. %}

 As soon as you realize that your ticket is turning into a long discussion, try to close it even faster.
 How can I close it if the reporter doesn't